President Trump Attacks ESPN Over Jemele Hill Comments And Expects An Apology

 — Jemele Hill (@jemelehill) September 14, 2017

-President Trump has certainly made some questionable moves since he’s been in office.
+President Trump has certainly made some debatable moves since he’s been in office.
 Now, it appears that his performance thus far in his position has affected not just the world of politics but the world of sports as well.
-Whether or not he will get a personal apology from Hill is still unknown but Trump has remained overly active in the world of social media since becoming the POTUS.
-So, it is very well likely that this is far from being over.
+Whether or not he will get a personal apology from Hill is still unknown, but Trump has remained quite active in the world of social media since becoming the POTUS.
+So, it is very likely that this is far from over.

 [Featured Image by The Asahi Shimbun/Getty Images]